 Removing insulation that contains mold, animal feces, or asbestos requires careful handling to protect the workers and prevent contaminants from spreading through your home during removal.

-Even if you’re planning to DIY the replacement process, the removal is best handled professionally—enlist Attic Construction for the job.
+Even if you’re planning to DIY the replacement process, the insulation removal is best handled professionally—enlist Attic Construction for the job.

 If you’re considering attic insulation changes, we invite you to call us today to schedule a no-strings-attached attic inspection.
 One of our inspectors will come out to evaluate the current state of your attic and determine what is needed to keep your home clean, safe, and properly protected.